rubyreferences/rubyref/book/stdlib/string-utilities.md

 ### Altered specifiers

-o, u, x, X
-: In scanf for Ruby, all of these specifiers scan for an optionally signed integer, rather than for an unsigned integer like their C counterparts.
+* o, u, x, X: In scanf for Ruby, all of these specifiers scan for an optionally signed integer, rather than for an unsigned integer like their C counterparts.

 ### Return values